dbernhard-0x7CD/simple-reaction-daemon/README.md

 ## Configuration of the systemd-service

-The service is configured by files in `/etc/srd/` (with arbitrary name) which follow the following format:
+The service is configured by so called **target files** in `/etc/srd/` (with arbitrary name) which follow the following format:
+They can be dependent on eachother by configuring *depends*.

 ```
 # destination IP